miratronix/rapport/README.md

 A simple websocket wrapper that adds request/response functionality.

 ## Features
-* Callback and Promise support for requests.
+* Callback and Promise support for requests
-* Wraps node WS objects as well as the browser Websocket object.
+* Wraps node WS objects as well as the browser Websocket object
-* Super small (240 lines with comments)
+* Super small (275 lines with comments)
 * Configurable promise implementation
 * Configurable serialization functions
 * Zero dependencies